romponciano/py_useful-scripts/README.md

-# py_useful-functions
+# Python useful scripts

+## en-us
-All functions that I developed in Python and may be useful on many different cases.
+Python scripts that may be useful on some cases.

+## pt-br
+Scripts feitos em Python que podem ser úteis.